zydeco/SteamController/README.md

 * The framework will post `GCControllerDidConnectNotification` and `GCControllerDidDisconnectNotification`, as with MFi controllers.
 * Connected Steam Controllers will be returned in `[GCController controllers]`.
 * Controllers are a subclass of `GCController` that implements the `extendedGamepad` profile.
+* Buttons on the Steam Controller are mapped to the extended gamepad profile as follows:
+    * Analog stick: d-pad
+    * Trackpads: thumbsticks
+        * They report their position when touched
+        * Return to 0,0 when released
+    * A, B, X, Y: equivalent
+    * Bumpers: L1/R1 shoulder buttons
+    * Triggers: L2/R2 shoulder button/trigger
+    * Start button: pause button
+    * The rest of the inputs are not mapped:
+        * Left/right grip
+        * Gryo
+        * Back
+        * Steam Button
+        * Analog stick click
+        * Trackpad clicks

 ## License